How to use the command 'task' for managing to-do lists (with examples)

 Example Output:

-ID Status Description Due
+ID Description Due

-Use Case 7: Show a graphical burndown chart, by day
+Use case 7: Show a graphical burndown chart, by day

 Code: